-I’m writing this sitting in my office in the dark.
+I’m writing this sitting in my office in the dark, not much natural light at the moment.
 Our offices are lovely, set in a 1900s heritage building, with original brick walls, high ceilings and, as is typical of the era, just one window upstairs.

 There is a storm this afternoon, and the sky is black.
 Ominous thunder is booming in the background, and even the birds have gone quiet.

 We don’t use electric lights during the day, and so I’m noticing the office is dark and still.
 And it’s making me feel a little bit sleepy.

 For millennia, humans have lived outside according to the rhythms of the sun.
 We’ve woken with natural light, and gone to sleep when it gets dark.